 We are supported by staff in the Pro Shop who can organise fitness sessions or group golf lessons.

 Bristol & Clifton Golf Club has a wide range of excellent practice facilities ranging from a covered driving range to academy practice area plus a practice chipping and bunker area.

 Our golf course is immaculatly maintained and has an integrated two tee start system, for 2 or 3/4 ball matches.
 The course has good drainage and so we enjoy excellent winter golf with rarely any restriction on the use of powered trolleys.
 We also have a fleet of 6 top of the range buggies available for hire.

 The Seniors’ Section at Bristol & Clifton Golf Club has, not only over forty years of experience in organising events, but is also looking forward to the future and is keen to encourage new members to participate.

-The Seniors’ Captain for 2015 is David Marval and if you wish to contact him or any of the members of the Committee, whose details are on the Seniors Notice Board in the entrance to the men’s changing rooms, we would be only too pleased to be of assistance.
+Contact the Seniors’ Captain or any member of the Seniors' Committee, whose details are on the Seniors' Notice Board in the entrance to the men’s changing rooms, we would be only too pleased to be of assistance.